TheThinkingHome/Automations/blueprints/automation/sensor_watchdog.md

 - Scheduled Reboot Time: 04:30:00
 - Restart Guard Sensor: `sensor.restarting_status`

 The living room is active enough during the day that 30 minutes without a value change reliably means the FP2 has wedged, and quiet enough at night that the active window prevents false positives.
-The scheduled cycle at 04:30 catches drift the freshness detector misses, and the restart guard keeps the blueprint quiet during the 03:00-04:00 reboot window.
+The scheduled cycle at 04:30 catches any silent wedge the freshness detector misses, and the restart guard keeps the blueprint quiet during the 03:00-04:00 reboot window.
 The same configuration with the entities and timer swapped applies to the master and guest FP2s.

 Downstream automations that previously had to defend themselves against an `unavailable` FP2 (with `availability:` templates, `default_value` filters, or wrapping template sensors) can be left in place; the FP2 itself recovers within minutes of any wedge, and the unavailable window becomes short enough that downstream consumers rarely notice.